MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -04/11/2024
 I have been doing some reading on animations and sounds.
 I have implemented a singleton class to manage all the audio for the game.
 I could be using the exact script in the maingame.
 I also added multiple animations for a single object and learned how to control the logic for multiple animation triggers.
 I am almost done with my learning environment and will start designing the visuals for the dungeon game.

+-05/11/2024
+It is finally time to build my game.
+I have many example scripts and objects which I will be using and inspiring from.
+The principal behaviors such as player movement and enemy ai/spawn are ready.
+The first thing to do is to find assets and create animations to have visuals to work with.